mozilla/glean/docs/user/adding-glean-to-your-project.md

 ### Adding new metrics

 All metrics that your project collects must be defined in a `metrics.yaml` file.
 This file should be at the root of the module (the same directory as the `build.gradle` file you updated).
-The format of that file is documented [here](https://mozilla.github.io/glean_parser/metrics-yaml.html).
+The format of that file is documented [with `glean_parser`](https://mozilla.github.io/glean_parser/metrics-yaml.html).
 To learn more, see [adding new metrics](adding-new-metrics.md).

-**Important**: as stated [here](#before-using-the-library), any new data collection requires documentation and data-review.
+> **Important**: as stated [above](#before-using-glean), any new data collection requires documentation and data-review.
 This is also required for any new metric automatically collected by Glean.

 ### Adding custom pings

-Please refer to the custom pings documentation [here](pings/custom.md).
+Please refer to the [custom pings documentation](pings/custom.md).

-**Important**: as stated [here](#before-using-the-library), any new data collection, including new custom pings, requires documentation and data-review.
+> **Important**: as stated [above](#before-using-glean), any new data collection, including new custom pings, requires documentation and data-review.
 This is also required for any new ping automatically collected by Glean.

 ### Testing metrics